lukaszplawiak/ProjectManagementApp2/README.md

 * Mac OS

-## Status
-Ready to use

 ## General app's features:
-* Create User,
+* Create User
 * Create Role, assain role to user
 * Create, update, delete Project
-* Create task and assain to a previously created project, update, delete,
+* Create task and assain to a previously created project, update, delete
-* Toggle task: change state of task's attribute 'done' to true;
+* Toggle task: change state of task's attribute 'done' to true
-* Modification of any project or task can only be done by the user who previously created that project or task.
+* Modification of any project or task can only be done by the user who previously created that project or task
+* Project or Task can be created only with date set after current date
 * User can only toggle his own taks.
-* When all tasks assigned to a given project change state to true, the state of that project will automatically change to true.
+* When all tasks assigned to a given project change state to true, the state of that project will automatically change to true
 * When a project has state set to true, any modification of that project and related tasks is impossible
 * User with appropriate role can generate pdf report